netreplica/nrx/README.md

 # Templates

 **nrx** renders all topology artifacts from [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/) templates.
 Depending on the desired output format, the required templates are taken from a matching subfolder.
-For example, if output format is `clab` then templates are searched in under `clab` subfolder.
+For example, if output format is `clab` then templates are searched under `clab` subfolder.
 For `cml` the subfolder would be `cml`.

 Most templates are unique for each node `kind`.
 Value of `kind` is taken from NetBox `device.platform.slug` field.
 Interface mapping templates do not depend on the output format, since they are determined by the NOS images used by each `kind`.
 Therefore, they is a single dedicated folder for them.
 The full list of template search rules: